10 Simple Exercises to Make Your Baby’s Bones and Muscles Stronger!

 However, it is not sufficient to just depend on a healthy diet to make your baby stronger; you also need to start some important physical exercises.
-Yes, even babies as young as a 2 months old need some amount of physical activity to become stronger!
+Yes, even babies as young as two months old need some amount of physical activity to become stronger!

-Here are 7 exercises recommended by doctors to develop your little one’s muscles and bones, naturally, and see them take those cute little steps soon!
+Here are 10 infant exercises recommended by doctors to develop your little one’s muscles and bones, naturally, and see them take those cute little steps soon!